jswymer/mydoctest/articles/sales-how-sell-products.md

 After the customer has confirmed the agreement, for example after a quote process, you can send an order confirmation to record your obligation to deliver the products as agreed.

 When you deliver the products, either fully or partially, you post the sales order as shipped or as shipped and invoiced to create the related item and customer ledger entries in your system.
 When you post the sales order, you can also email the document as a PDF attachment.
 You can have the email body prefilled with a summary of the order and payment information, such as a link to PayPal.
-For more information, see [Set Up Sales](sales-setup-sales.md).
+For more information, see [How to: Send Documents by Email](ui-how-send-documents-email.md).

 In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
 In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
 For more information, see [How to: Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).